rays22/hello-owl/README.md

 ### Exercise 2:

-Using a forked copy of this repo as a base, write an API library in Python to query the database with methods to:
+Using a forked copy of this repo as a base, write an API library, preferably in Python\*, to query the database with methods to:

 * List all grape growing regions (in the ontology)
 * List all varietals  (in the ontology)